 table – This string shall contain a single object of a type matching name, encoded in UTF-8.
 For objects that are not encoded in UTF-8, they shall first be encoded as Base64 by the Receiver.
 The XML and JSON documents shall be uncompressed.
 For both LLS and SLS documents, only the XML document itself is returned.
 For an RDT, only the JSON document itself is returned.
 Related packaging including signatures, binary LLS fields (e.g., group_count_minus1), MIME separators, etc. shall be removed.

-encoding – This optional string shall contain a single token, "Base64" when the table has been Base64 encoded.
-For objects that are UTF-8, this field is not needed as the default is UTF-8.